hebcal/hebcal-es6/README.md

 ### HebrewCalendar.reformatTimeStr(timeStr, suffix, options) ⇒ <code>string</code>
 Helper function to format a 23-hour (00:00-23:59) time in US format ("8:13pm") or keep as "20:13" for any other locale/country.
-Uses `HebrewCalendar.Options` to determine locale.
+Uses `CalOptions` to determine locale.

 **Kind**: static method of [<code>HebrewCalendar</code>](#HebrewCalendar)